aljedaxi/daxi.ml/src/collections/talk-stuff/react-advanced-2022.md

 there's a tendency in politics^[within the opining of anti- and post-political commentators with apophantical politicalities] to assume that everyone older than boomers had a boomer's politics/politicality. this is understanding is [extremely false](https://aeon.co/essays/a-dissenting-view-on-the-origins-of-the-uss-right-wing); nonetheless, the assumption frames all political discourse.

-a decision is made and the reasoning behind it is lost to time. eventually, the decision itself is lost. perhaps the team member that made that decision left the team. new team members that never met the decision maker can ask around to try to understand who they were, what they were dealing with, but no amount of asking around will recreate that moment.
+a decision is made and [the reasoning behind it](https://fs.blog/chestertons-fence/) is lost to time. eventually, the decision itself is lost. perhaps the team member that made that decision left the team. new team members that never met the decision maker can ask around to try to understand who they were and [what they were dealing with](https://www.youtube.com/watch?v=TfIZY0s1JG0&list=PLb6beINBc3reNTndv-NYS4mUhlS7j32nY&index=3), but no amount of asking around will recreate that moment.

 on the other hand, why would you want to? the decision was made by somebody the organization trusted, they have more information than you, and they were able to resolve the problem. we collectively forget the question and the problem because we don't really have to think about it.